View Debra Stokes's Obituary on https://thebrunswicknews.com/ and share memories

 |

+Left to cherish her memories are her husband, John W. Stokes of Brunswick, Ga.; two sons, David Faircloth (Rosa) and Brandon Faircloth (Haley), both of Brunswick, Ga.; her three precious grandchildren Brailey Faircloth, Brody Faircloth and Abigail Faircloth, all of Brunswick, Ga.; her mother, Annie Ruth Middaugh of Brunswick Ga; a brother, Mike Middleton (Chanda) of Brunswick, Ga.; a sister, Kathy Shattuck of Brunswick, Ga.; and a brother-in-law, Dennis Johnson of Jesup, Ga.
+Several nieces and nephews also survive.

+Debra enjoyed spending time with her family and friends.
+She cherished each moment spent with her grandchildren.
+She was a very outgoing person who never met a stranger.
+She loved the outdoors; she also enjoyed the beach and fishing.
+She enjoyed traveling and was an excellent cook.

-The family will receive friends from 6-8 p.m.
-Wednesday at Edo Miller and Sons Funeral Home.
+The family will receive friends during the hours of 6-8 p.m.
+Wednesday, Dec.
+11, 2019, at Edo Miller and Sons Funeral Home.